Difference between faradic and galvanic current

 Faradic current

-During such a waveform, the rise rate is rapid but not instantaneous, falling back rapidly to zero immediately after reaching the maximum i.e. spike.
+During such a waveform, the rising rate is rapid but not instantaneous, falling back rapidly to zero immediately after reaching the maximum, i.e. spike.

-Faradic current acts upon muscle tissue and upon the motor nerves to produce muscle contraction.
-There is no ion transfer and consequently, no chemical effect.
-This may be used for the treatment of muscle weakness after lengthy immobilization and of disuse atrophy [1].
+Faradic current acts upon muscle tissue and motor nerves to produce muscle contraction.
+There is no ion transfer and, consequently, no chemical effect.
+This may treat muscle weakness after lengthy immobilization and disuse atrophy1.

-The following figures differentiates between a alternating current (AC), direct current (DC), interrupted direct current.
+The following figures differentiate between alternating current (AC), direct current (DC), and interrupted direct current.

 Indications of faradic type current.